-Assignment 2 is a written assessment task to prepare a non-technical report.
-In this assignment, you will demonstrate an ability to analyse a Case Study, and to present sound arguments showing decision-making and evaluative skills, and application of theories / models based on the unit content and further research to address the Case Study questions.

-You will also demonstrate an ability to research and use the references found in Assignment 1, plus references from further research.
+In this assignment, we would like you to write a business report to provide sound arguments and recommendations to a Case Study organisation.
+You will demonstrate your research skills and your ability to apply information systems theory.
 You may work on this assignment on an individual basis, or in a group of up to three students.
 The detailed requirements of Assignment 2 will be accessible from Moodle unit website from Monday of week one in this term.